 Family Dinner Table Conversation

-An event like the Paris attacks is different for each family.
+An event like the London attack is different for each family.
 Talk to your children about your feelings.
 Ask them about theirs.
 They are likely too young to remember the day when the World Trade Center was attacked and the immense grief you felt.
 Tell them about that day.
 Talk about justice—and the consequences of our actions.
 Share your own moral dilemmas and how you worked through them, or still struggle to understand.

 Current events present an opportunity to talk about national values.
 It is also an occasion to talk about family values.
 How do your kids experience the consequences of their actions when they are dishonest, selfish, or treat others with disrespect?
 Families should initiate conversations about values and moral dilemmas often in a child’s life.